This is a best prospect industry sector for this country. Includes a market overview and trade data.

 - Pork and pork products

 - Poultry and poultry products

 - Eggs and products

 - Chocolate and cocoa products

 - Snack foods

-- Sauces, mixed condiments and seasonings, and
+- Sauces, condiments, and seasonings

-For further information regarding the Agricultural and Food sectors contact the U.S. Foreign Agricultural Service.
+For further information regarding the Agricultural and Food sectors, contact the U.S. Foreign Agricultural Service.